openplanet-nl/nadeoapi-docs/docs/live/map-review/club-submitted.md

 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
 - The data returned from this endpoint is largely the same data that can be accessed through the club on the [official website](https://trackmania.com).
 - If the `withFeedback` parameter is set to `false`, the `noteInfo` field in the response will be `null`.
 Similarly, if the `withMapInfo` parameter is set to `false`, the `map` field will be `null`.
-- The relevant `mapReviewId` can be retrieved using the [club activities endpoint](/live/clubs/activities).
+- The relevant `activityId` can be retrieved using the [club activities endpoint](/live/clubs/activities).
 - This endpoint is only useful for club activities.
 To retrieve maps submitted to Nadeo for official game modes, use the [submitted maps endpoint](/live/map-review/submitted).

 ---